 Believe it or not, some companies still use local inventory management software.
 Local meaning the company wants you to download their software to your computer, which means you are basically chained to their system in one permanent location.
 You don’t get the luxury of taking the software with you.

-With cloud-based inventory management software, your inventory management system and all the information it houses is stored in the cloud.
+With cloud-based inventory management software, the cloud stores all of your warehouse information.
 With this form of storage, you do get the luxury of taking your business anywhere, at any time.
 And with the amount of packages coming in and going out of your facility in a given hour, you want a software that can keep up the pace.

 What are the benefits of cloud-based software?

-Besides the obvious benefit of being mobile, cloud-based inventory management software comes with a slew of other great benefits to help your business grow.
+Besides the obvious benefit of being mobile, cloud-based inventory management software comes with other great benefits too.

 For example, cloud-based storage is much more secure than a local server.
 Local servers don’t come with a backup system and run a high risk of getting hacked by a virus, or even someone in the company.
 Once it’s hacked, you not only have to purchase the software again, but you also lose sales reports, customer data, and any other inventory data important to your business.
 Sounds like a nightmare, right?